ejwmoreau/prettify-recipes/README.md

 # prettify-recipes
-Webpage that prettifies recipes, then submits them to Trello
+Webpage that prettifies recipes into markdown.